PlasmaPy/PlasmaPy-Demos/2024-SULI/README.md

 ## Running the Notebook

 After opening each notebook, please execute the first code cell by pressing "Shift + Enter" in order to install PlasmaPy.
-After doing so, either click on the "Restart runtime" box in the output, or go to "Runtime" and select "Restart runtime":
+When prompted, click **Run anyway**.
+If prompted again, either click on the "Restart runtime" box in the output, or go to "Runtime" and select "Restart runtime":

 ![image](https://user-images.githubusercontent.com/32618747/162499118-ecdbe48d-06ed-49c7-9c76-ed0a8cc32255.png)